 Research

-The Solar Energy and Building Physics Laboratory (LESO-PB) works at the forefront of research and technological development in renewable energy, building science and urban physics.
+The Solar Energy and Building Physics Laboratory (LESO-PB) worked at the forefront of research and technological development in renewable energy, building science and urban physics.

-The Lab’s research activities focus on the development and implementation of energy efficient, renewable and sustainable energy technologies in the built environment.
+The Lab’s research activities focused on the development and implementation of energy efficient, renewable and sustainable energy technologies in the built environment.

-Basic and applied research is carried out in the following fields:
+Basic and applied research was carried out in the following fields:

-Furthermore, the scientific equipment (scanning skydome, bidirectional photogoniometer, PV Demosite, climatic chamber, etc.) and expertise of the LESO-PB are called on in the framework of industrial and academic partnerships.
+Furthermore, the scientific equipment (scanning skydome, bidirectional photogoniometer, PV Demosite, climatic chamber, etc.) and expertise of the LESO-PB were called on in the framework of industrial and academic partnerships.

-Every two years, the Laboratory organises the CISBAT Conference, an international platform for the presentation of advances in sustainable building.
-Furthermore, the LESO-PB organises on a regular basis lectures open to all (Leso Lunchtime Lectures).
+Every two years, the Laboratory organised the CISBAT Conference, an international platform for the presentation of advances in sustainable building.
+Furthermore, the LESO-PB organised on a regular basis lectures open to all.

 Awards and distinctions